vmunier/sbt-web-scalajs/README.md

 #### Overriding `isDevMode`

 You can also explicitly control when fastOptJS or fullOptJS is executed.
-For example, you may want sbt-web-scalajs to always execute fastOptJS, except when a `SCALAJS_PROD` environment variable is defined, in which case add `isDevMode in scalaJSPipeline := !sys.env.get("SCALAJS_PROD").isDefined` to your server's build settings.
+For example, you may want sbt-web-scalajs to always execute fastOptJS, except when a `SCALAJS_PROD` environment variable is defined, in which case add `isDevMode in scalaJSPipeline := !sys.env.get("SCALAJS_PROD").contains("true")` to your server's build settings.
 Simply start SBT with `sbt` and fastOptJS will be executed for any command; similarly start SBT with `SCALAJS_PROD=true sbt` and fullOptJS will be executed for any command.

 ## How it works